basho-labs/vagrant-zombie-riak/README.md

 ## Contributing

+Review the details in [CONTRIBUTING.md](CONTRIBUTING.md) in order to give back to this project.

-**TODO** - note that projects that extend on this repository will be linked to in the [vagrant-riak-meta](https://github.com/basho-labs/vagrant-riak-meta).
+Note that projects that extend on this repository will be linked to in the [vagrant-riak-meta](https://github.com/basho-labs/vagrant-riak-meta).
 Share them via issues on [the Community repo](https://github.com/basho-labs/the-riak-community)!

 ## License and Authors